 If you’re not planning to travel more than once this year, you can take out single trip insurance.
 It offers comprehensive, essentials and domestic travel cover too.
 Take a look at other CBA travel insurance options.

 Travel insurance may also be included with your CommBank credit card.
-If it is, you need to activate your international travel insurance cover in NetBank or the CommBank app or by calling Allianz Global Assistance on 1800 837 177 before you travel to receive comprehensive cover.
+If it is, you need to activate your international travel insurance cover in NetBank or the CommBank app or by calling Cover-More on 1300 467 951 before you travel to receive comprehensive cover.

 Discover more about international travel insurance included with eligible CommBank credit cards.